 Contributions.
-To address this gap, we present a novel, open-source video-based benchmark that evaluates multimodal models' agentic ability to process, understand, and utilize long-context video to accomplish various tasks.
-In sum, our contributions are:
+To address this gap, we present VideoWebArena, a novel, open-source video-based benchmark that evaluates multimodal models' agentic ability to process, understand, and utilize long-context video inputs to accomplish various tasks.
+Our contributions can be summarized as follows.

 - We present VideoWebArena-a benchmark focusing specifically on evaluating a model's ability to process long video sequences alongside text and images to complete tasks that require memory retention, information retrieval, multimodal reasoning, and skill retention.
-VideoWebArena consists of 2,021 tasks and details approximately 4 hours of video content. - Of these tasks, VideoWebArena consists of 400 factual retention tasks, which test agents' abilities to retrieve information from a video to perform tasks, and 1,621 skill retention tasks, which test agents' abilities to use tutorials in-context to perform tasks more efficiently. - We evaluate popular and recent video/image-capable state-of-the-art LLMs (e.g., GPT-4o and Gemini 1.5 Pro) to better understand their current long-context video understanding capabilities.
-Our results show that video/image-capable agents are still limited and far from human levels of performance, highlighting a considerable gap in the information retrieval and agentic abilities of current state-of-the-art long-context models.
+VideoWebArena consists of 2,021 tasks and details approximately 4 hours of video content. - Of these 2,021 tasks, VideoWebArena consists of 400 factual retention tasks, which test agents' abilities to retrieve information from a video to perform tasks, and 1,621 skill retention tasks, which test agents' abilities to use tutorials in-context to perform tasks more efficiently. - We evaluate several video-capable state-of-the-art LLMs, namely GPT-40 and Gemini 1.5 Pro, on our benchmark, providing an overview of these models' current long-context video understanding capabilities.
+Our results show that while these models can serve in a limited capacity as video-capable agents, these models are still a far reach from human levels of performance, highlighting a wide gap in the information retrieval and agentic abilities of current state-of-the-art long-context models.